Deepikak07/HTML---Basics/README.md

 # HTML---Basics
-Basics of HTML for Begginners
+Basics of HTML for Beginners